ChicoState/ux-AroundU/phaseIII/README.md

 ## Methods

 For this phase of our analysis on AroundU, we conducted a usibility test.
 We asked each user to complete three tasks which were creating an event, finding events on the map, and purchasing a ticket.
+After each task was finished the moderator would check if they successfully completed the task by marking a 'Yes' or 'No' checkbox.
+Then the user was asked to rate the difficulty of the task on a scale of 1 to 5, where 1 is 'very difficult' and 5 is 'very easy'.
+Finally the user was asked to explain why they rated the score as they did.

 ## Findings